freddiehaddad/tetris/README.md

 *\*Many small details of the `tetrs_engine` may have been left out of this readme (such as the initial rotation mechanic that immediately rotates a piece if a rotation button is pressed upon spawning).
 It is intended that this might be elaborated on at a later point in time.*

 *\*Another minor defect is current crate documentation (`cargo doc --open`) being unfortunately sparse at this time.
 Apologies from the author; I hope this can be fixed sometime!*

+# State of the Code

+As much love and care went into building this project, it is of course not without its flaws;

+- The engine itself might contain niche bugs as of this time.
+A personal dream is to sometime go through `Game::update`, establish proper invariants, and prove that it is safe / panic-free!
+- With regards to the terminal game experience, the frontend, I argue is polished enough (much dedication went into making it nice!).
+Regardless of how it looks, it is very much lacking in aspects of code style.
+The code for the menus is ad-hoc, with rampant code duplication, no comments, and panic-freedom yet unproven.

+A goal would be to amend these problems sometime, step-by-step.

 # Project Highlights